 Head's up, there might be affiliate links ahead!

-Over a year ago I wrote a post bestowing my disdain for running.
-I had signed up for a half marathon to get in shape for my trip to Italy and instead of loosing, I gained 5lbs.
+Years ago, I signed up for a half marathon to get in shape for my trip to Italy, but instead of losing weight, I gained 5lbs.

 To say I was not happy is an understatement.